Kathak Costume for the Female Dancer

 Kathak costume for the female dancer comprises of a long pleated 'Kurta' (Shirt) worn over Pyjama, a brocaded cap and a 'Dupatta'.
 Traditional Hindu costume sometimes consists of a Sari, to allow greater freedom of movement during dance.
 Commonly, the costume is a Lehenga-Choli combination, with an optional Odhni or Veil.
 The Lehenga is a loose ankle-length skirt, and the Choli is a tight fitting blouse, usually short-sleeved.
 Both can be embroidered or decorated.
 The lehenga is sometimes adapted to a special dance variety, similar to a long Ghaghra, so that during spins, the skirt flares out dramatically.
-During the Mughal era costume for women consists of an Angarkha (from the Sanskrit Anga-Rakshaka meaning 'Limb-Keeper') on the upper body.
+During the Mughal era, the dancers wore an Angarkha (from the Sanskrit Anga-Rakshaka meaning 'Limb-Keeper') on the upper body.
 The design is similar to a Churidaar Kameez, but is somewhat tighter fitting above the waist, and the 'skirt' portion explicitly cut on the round to enhance the flare of the lower half during spins.
 Beneath this, the legs are covered by the churidaar or figure hugging trousers folded up giving the look of cloth bangles.

 Kathak Costume for the Male Dancer